Food Processing Conveyor Belt Inspection Checklist

 Product Spillage or Buildup

-Material accumulating along conveyor edges, at transfer points, or on the floor beneath the belt.
-Signals misalignment, belt wear, or overloading beyond rated capacity.
+Material accumulating along conveyor edges, at transfer points, or on the floor beneath the belt signals misalignment, belt wear, or overloading beyond rated capacity.
+Spillage that recurs after cleaning is always a mechanical problem.

 Action: Clean immediately.
 Investigate root cause.
 Adjust loading if overweight.